 Designing and manufacturing electric vehicles and electric vehicle components for over 20 years.

-With world-wide sales CEV is a successful global business.
+With world-wide sales, CANEV is a successful global business.
 Vehicles in service range in size from three ton aircraft refueling and LAV trucks to the Might-E Tug, an electric towing unit which tows a variety of carts and equipment weighing up to 10,000 pounds.
-The primary CEV product is the Might-E Truck, a custom heavy duty electric utility vehicle.
-Might-E Trucks are in operation at Universities, Government Sites, Industries, Parks, Municipalities and private companies.
-CEV has successfully developed conversion packages for industrial vehicles such as ice resurfacing machines, construction equipment and many custom commercial vehicle projects.
+The primary CANEV product is the Might-E Truck, a custom heavy duty electric utility vehicle.
+Might-E Trucks are in operation at universities, government sites, industries, parks, municipalities and private companies.
+CANEV has successfully developed conversion packages for industrial vehicles such as ice resurfacing machines, construction equipment and many custom commercial vehicle projects.

 Our Commitment to the Environment

 We take environmental sustainability very seriously at Canadian Electric Vehicles.
 We believe that our customers share with us the desire to make sound choices to minimize the environmental impact from our vehicles during their life cycle.
 We build a product that is designed to be maintainable and upgradeable for a very long service life reducing the need to replace the vehicle.
 We recycle, reuse and repurpose whenever possible during the manufacturing process.
 We believe these values are essential for a sustainable future.

 - Fluorescent lighting replaced with super-efficient LED bulbs.

 - Separate stream recycling of cardboard, plastics and paper material.